apple/swift-internals/api-design-guidelines/_conventions.md

    your API.
 {% endcomment %}

-* **Methods can share a base name when they share the same basic meaning** but operate on different types, or are in different domains.
+* **Methods can share a base name** when they share the same basic meaning but operate on different types, or when they are in different domains.

   <details markdown="1">
   <summary></summary>